Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: The model and the dynamical protocol

 At asymptotically long time the total $\theta$-current can be expressed as

-where the oscillating terms of the Eq.~(\ref{jtheta_time1}) will be decayed to vanish.
+where the oscillating terms of the Eq.~(\ref{jtheta_time1}) will be decayed to zero.
+The stationary value of flux current is again obtained after summing over the oscillating cross term as done for Eq.~\ref{eq:re_infinite}.

-Having discussed the periodic dynamics using Floquet theory and aperiodic dynamics, we shall now introduce the definition of flatness.
-Usually the flatness is defined by the ration between band-gap and band-width.
+We shall now introduce the definition of flatness of the band and quasi-band which will be applicable for static as well as time-dependent cases, respectively.
+Usually the flatness is defined by the ratio between band-gap and band-width (see \cite{supple} for details).
 Now, in this definition, flatness can be high once the band-gap $\gg$ band-width, even though the band width is significantly large.
-To overcome this problem, we consider a microscopic definition where we calculate the band-width for all points in the BZ and compare it with the absolute band gap of the system (i.e., $\propto (1/L^2)$ with system size $L$).
-Therefore, in our alternative definition of flatness, we compare the ration between the local band-width of $i$-th band $e^i_{\bm k} -e^i_{\bm k'}$ between ${\bm k}$ and ${\bm k'}$ to the absolute gap with a small number $\eta$.
+To overcome this problem, we consider a microscopic definition where we calculate the band-width for all points in the BZ and compare it with the absolute band gap of the effective one-dimensional system (i.e., $\propto (1/L)$ with system size $L$).
+Therefore, in our alternative definition of flatness, we compare the ratio between the local band-width of $i$-th band $e^i_{\bm k} -e^i_{\bm k'}$ between ${\bm k}=(k_x,k_y)$ and ${\bm k'}$ to the absolute gap with a small number $\eta$.
+Given the fact that FBs are associated with vanishingly small kinetic energy of the quasi-patricles, we can use the velocity to define the flatness of a given energy band.
 Now we shall formulate it mathematically in detail using the group velocity.
-The dispersive nature of the energy can be qualitatively computed using the group velocity for $i$-th band along $x$ and $y$ direction \be {v}^{i,x(y)}_{\bm k}= \frac{e^i_{\bm k} - e^i_{\bm k' (k'')} }{\Delta^2} \ee with ${\bm k'}=(k_x-\Delta k_x,k_y)$, ${\bm k''}=(k_x,k_y-\Delta k_y)$ and $\Delta =2\pi/L$ is the difference between two subsequent ${\bm k}$ points.
+The dispersive nature of the energy can be qualitatively computed using the group velocity for $i$-th band along $x$ and $y$ direction \be {v}^{i,x(y)}_{\bm k}= \frac{e^i_{\bm k} - e^i_{\bm k' (k'')} }{\Delta} \ee with ${\bm k'}=(k_x-\Delta k_x,k_y)$, ${\bm k''}=(k_x,k_y-\Delta k_y)$ and $\Delta =2\pi/L$ is the difference between two subsequent ${\bm k}$ points.
 We can now calculate the quantity for each point ${\bm k}$ inside the BZ: ${\mathcal V}^i_{\bm k}= \sqrt{(v^{i,x}_{\bm k})^2 + (v^{i,y}_{\bm k})^2}$.
 We define the flatness from the fraction of points in the BZ for which ${\mathcal V}^i_{\bm k} < \eta$, $\eta=0.02$.
-Lets assume $l$ number of point in the BZ satisfy this crieterion, flatness is then given by $l/L^2$ such that it is normalized: $F=l/L^2$.
-This crieterion means the magnitude of resultant velocity becomes vanishingly small which is essentially reflecting the fact that $i$-th band is considered to be non-dispersive once $e^i_{\bm k} -e^i_{\bm k'} < (2\pi/L)^2 \eta$.
+We discuss about the choice of $\eta$ to calculate the flatness in Sec.~II of the supplementary material \cite{supple}.
+Let us assume that $l$ is the number of points in the BZ satisfying this criterion, flatness is then given by $l/L^2$ such that it is normalized: $F=l/L^2$.
+This criterion means the magnitude of resultant velocity becomes vanishingly small which is essentially reflecting the fact that $i$-th band is considered to be non-dispersive once $e^i_{\bm k} -e^i_{\bm k'} < (2\pi/L) \eta$ for large $L$.